Hotels near The Art Institute of Phoenix

 Which hotels near The Art Institute of Phoenix offer free parking?

-Which hotels near The Art Institute of Phoenix have a pool?
+Which hotels near The Art Institute of Phoenix have an outdoor pool?

 Do hotels near The Art Institute of Phoenix offer free Wi-Fi?